ZachHembree/RichHudFramework.Client/api-supplements/Shared/UI/HudElements/ClickableHudElements/Buttons/BorderedButton.md

 example: [*content]
 ---

-This will create a button with a border, very similar in appearance to those found in Space Engineer's terminal, but with a bright orange tooltip and an exceptionally garish pink-purple focus format, because why not?
+This example creates a button with a border, very similar in appearance to those found in Space Engineer's terminal, but with a bright orange tooltip and an exceptionally garish pink-purple focus format, because why not?

 By default, the focus formatting matches the default Space Engineers behavior: light blue background with dark text.